 But a surge protector doesn’t manage power fluctuations.
 This is what a power manager does, ensuring any voltage noise is cleaned up before reaching your devices.
 Hence, a power manager is much more powerful than a surge protector.

 It is due to these reasons surge protectors are much less expensive too.
-However power managers might be pretty expensive, but they also have a lot more to offer as well.
-Surge protectors can work pretty okay if you don’t have to deal with dirty power.
+However power managers might be pretty expensive, but they also have a lot more to offer.
+Surge protectors can work okay if you don’t have to deal with dirty power.
 But if you have dirty electricity, you must go for power managers.

-As we have just mentioned that power conditioners are a must if you have dirty electricity in your area.
+As we have just mentioned, power conditioners are a must if you have dirty electricity.
 Dirty electricity has all kinds of fluctuations in it.
 And then there is a danger of surge and lightning as well.

 For those of you who are thinking that you can make it work with a simple surge protector, then good luck with that.
 Surge protectors are only designed to handle electricity impulses and surges caused by lightning.
 They are useless when dealing with dirty power with more noise and fluctuations.